x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/mail-flow-best-practices/use-connectors-to-configure-mail-flow/set-up-connectors-to-route-mail.md

 :::image type="content" source="../../media/new-exchange-admin-center.png" alt-text="Page displaying already created connectors":::

 > [!NOTE]
-> If any connectors already exist for your organization, it is listed on clicking **Connectors**.
+> If any connectors already exist for your organization, they are displayed on clicking **Connectors**.

 2. Click **+ Add a connector**.
 The **New connector** screen appears: